Blue Vervain

 Description Reviews

-Blue Vervain (Verbena hastata) is a perennial plant that belongs to the Verbenaceae family.
+Blue Vervain is a perennial plant in the Verbenaceae family.
 It is native to North America and grows in moist meadows, prairies, and along riverbanks.

 It is still used as a herbal remedy in modern times.
 It is believed to have anti-inflammatory, analgesic, and anti-spasmodic properties.
 It is commonly used to treat anxiety, nervous tension, and insomnia.
 It also alleviates digestive problems, such as indigestion, gas, and bloating.
 It is always best to consult a healthcare provider before using any herbal remedy.
 It is a beautiful plant that is native to North America and is often used for its medicinal properties.
 It grows well in moist to wet soils and is commonly found near bodies of water, such as ponds, streams, and wetlands.

-Blue Vervain, also known as Verbena hastata, is a flowering plant from the family Verbenaceae.
-This particular plant can grow wildly across North America but acclimates better to colder temperatures and doesn't do as well in areas with a significant number of days above the 86-degree mark.
+Blue Vervain is a flowering plant from the family Verbenaceae.
+It can grow wildly across North America but acclimates better to colder temperatures and doesn't do as well in areas with a significant number of days above the 86-degree mark.

-For example, it's most suitable for and grows best in full sunlight near moist grassy meadows near water sources like rivers and streams.
-You can also find them along roadside ditches that are wet as well.
-It's notable for and easy to identify the branch-like shoots tipped with bluish-purple leaves cropped short on the tips of the plant.
+For example, it's most suitable for growing in full sunlight near moist grassy meadows and water sources like rivers and streams.
+You can also find them along wet roadside ditches.
+It's notable for its easy identification of branch-like shoots tipped with bluish-purple leaves cropped short on the tips of the plant.
 The flowers peak and hit full bloom between July and September.

 It is a very versatile plant.
 It can be used aesthetically as well as medicinally.
 Traditionally, it was used to treat stomach pain, arthritis, fevers, headaches, and even the common cold.
 This was made possible by using the plant's roots, flowers, and leaves.
 Native Americans would grind the plant and use it in meals and flour.

-Aesthetically, it is a great addition to gardens, particularly rain and butterfly gardens.
-The flower attracts pollinators like the bumblebee and hummingbirds.
-Hummingbirds will eat the seeds.
-They are a source of food and are highly nutritious for them.
+Aesthetically, it is an excellent addition to rain and butterfly gardens.
+The flower attracts pollinators like bumblebees and hummingbirds.
+Hummingbirds eat seeds, which are a highly nutritious food source.

-It brings a small ecosystem to a garden; the benefits of being used as an herb are also great.
-It can be used for fighting depression and anxiety.
-It also has properties that promote healthy, restful sleep.
+It brings a small ecosystem to a garden, and its benefits as an herb are also great.
+It can be used to fight depression and anxiety and has properties that promote healthy, restful sleep.